6 Steps for Awesome Presentations

 When Should a Project Manager Hold a Dog and Pony Show?

 The client was a good client.
 Actually, the client was great, for they generated more than 50% of our company’s revenue.
 The relationship was solid.
 Internally, however, they were extremely volatile.
-You could count on a substantial shift in their management and/or resources twice a year.
+Managing resources was difficult as you could count on a substantial shift in their management and/or team members twice a year.

 Six months was just the right amount of time for our project manager to bring an entirely new team up to speed.
 But just as soon as everyone said “Ah, I get it,” a new team and/or managers were put into place.
 This went on for years.